nyph-infosec/daggerboard/README.md

 #### Features
 ---
-- Dashboard to provides at-a-glance views of SBOMS and associated vulnerabilites.
+- Dashboard to provide at-a-glance views of SBOMS and associated vulnerabilites.
 - Provides in-depth analysis on vendor scorecards for given SBOMS.
 - Import SPDX or CycloneDX file to detect vulnerabilities.
 - Calculates single SBOM Grade or overall Vendor grade.